 - joining a Career Community at OSU.

-- finding an opportunity, and navigating the search and application process.
+- navigating the internship search and application process.

-- verifying that the opportunity is legitimate with our departmental contacts.
+- verifying that an opportunity is legitimate and eligible for academic credit.

 Enrolling in internship credits for Film Studies / Moving-Image Production:

 All internships for academic credit are officially reviewed for consideration as academic curriculum.
 If you have secured an offer of internship in a film/media related field, please download and fill out the Theatre, Film, and Media Arts Internship Application for Enrollment (below), and return via email to FS/MIP Academic Program Coordinator at: firstname.lastname@example.org.
 The department will review and approve appropriate activities for credit-bearing internships in Film Studies and Moving-Image Production.

 PLEASE NOTE: The internship enrollment form is a contract between you, the department, and your employer.
 All fields must be completed, including start date, end date, complete description of duties and responsibilities (as provided by internship supervisor), and internship supervisor signature.